Cecilapp/Cecil/docs/2-Content.md

 ```

 :::info
-Ratio is preserved, the original file is not altered, and the resized version is stored in `/assets/thumbnails/<width>/image.jpg`.
+Ratio is preserved, `height` is calculated automatically, the original file is not altered, and the resized version is stored in `/assets/thumbnails/<width>/image.jpg`.
 :::

 :::important